Quick Workforce Cost Analysis in Excel: Step-by-Step Guide

 These visuals can be valuable when presenting findings to clients or internally within a consulting project, helping stakeholders make informed decisions about resource allocation and workforce planning.

-Step 7: Interpret the Data to Identify Cost Savings Opportunities
+Step 7: Analyze Data to Uncover Cost-Saving Opportunities

 The final step is analyzing your findings: